musictheory/NilScript/README.md

     @end

-Since JavaScript is an untyped language, the types indicated in the parenthesis in the above example are for documentation purposes only and optional.
 Old-school bare method declarations may also be used:

     @implementation TheClass